Title: Before You (Before & After #1)

 Javier, Diego’s cousin, was just the perfect wingman you could ask for and I’m so excited he and Melissa will be featured in Book 2!

 That being said, Amber Hart just knows how and when to reveal some certain information; how to keep us readers on tenterhooks.
 I was dying to know why Faith’s father did not intervene in some certain aspects in her life — or why he actually did, but which only resulted in Faith’s unhappiness; why Faith just does not stand up for herself.
-Maybe it was exactly that depth of the story totally caught off guard.
+Maybe it was exactly that depth of the story that totally caught me off guard.
 I was, perhaps, a little bit biased about the story (I expected a quick and fun summer read) but I definitely did not expect the well-developed plot.

 Before You is such an intense read.
 The romance is intense.
 The characters are intense.
 The plot is intense — seriously, I can’t say how many times I had to gasp while reading the book because each chapter just contained a new surprise or revelation.
 I was surprised by many turns of events throughout the book although the plot was a little bit predictible.
 See, I knew there would be a clash between both Diego’s and Faith’s past, between their different “cultures” as well as their differnet family backgrounds but I definitely did not see the way the story ended coming!